kmorimatsu/hm01b0_machikania/README.md

     Draw the image on LCD.
 HM01B0_REG_WRITE x,y
     Write the value (y; 8 bit integer) to the register (x; 16 bit integer).
+HM01B0_ZOOM x,y
+    Zoom (2x) into rectangle area starting from (x,y).
+This statement must be used after HM01B0_CAPTURE statement.
+HM01B0_ANALYZE([x])
+	Returns the pointer to dimension containing 8 integer, which are numbers of pixels with value of 0x00-0x1f, 0x20-0x3f, 0x40-0x5f, 0x60-0x7f, 0x80-0x9f, 0xa0-0xbf, 0xc0-0xdf, and 0xe0-0xff, respectively. x is the number of rows analyzed (default: 240).
 ```

 ## Example BASIC code